The SAFE U Initiative

 A brief snippet of the acute phase of our comprehensive approach is as follows.
 When a person approaches us, we conduct a screening followed by our in-house intervention programme (1-2 hours).
 We then monitor the person for up to 6 months until recovery.
 We are the only suicide support service focused on preventing suicide by reducing future suicide attempts via a detailed protocol-driven process known as augmented monitoring.
 This effectively means that we have the most sophisticated suicide monitoring system in Singapore.

-We provide an evidence-based alternative to institutionalised care for individuals with low to moderate high risk of suicide by realising true community-based mental health and suicide support.
+Through these innovations, we provide a robust evidence-based alternative to institutionalised care for individuals with low to moderate high risk of suicide by realising true community-based mental health and suicide support.

 By valuing the importance of the community, we destigmatise suicide and mental illness through a positive whole-of-society approach involving the empowerment of individuals in need, their caregivers and community volunteers.